 We had a very relaxing stay at Above the Clouds, doing very un-trekkery kinds of things like watching sunsets and drinking wine, sleeping in, patting the horse just for the sake of patting the horse, learning how to make stringy-bark rope bracelets, and reading.
-Oh my gosh- what a luxury it is beng able to read things that are not directly connected to school or teaching.
-Although I havent seem to have found much time for art or music on the trail, I HAVE been planting my nose in more than a few books.
-Here are a couple of the books that have coloured my time on the trail…
+Oh my gosh- what a luxury it is being able to read things that are not directly connected to school or teaching.
+Although I haven’t seem to have found much time for art or music on the trail, I HAVE been planting my nose in more than a few books.

 I hadn’t heard of Ayn Rand until recently, when a very intelligent and inspiring colleague of mine (yes you, Alex!) mentioned her in the staff room one day and I decided to have a look at her books.
 I have been reading this one on the kindle for months and months and never seem to get any further through it.
 I finally saw the paper version in a bookshop the other day and it is about the size of a phone book, so that explains that.

-Anyway, enough lounging about- Fly has been given the vet’s tick of approval and the trail (or the trial as I’ve started to call it) is calling… Here we come, Sandy Hollow!
+Anyway, enough lounging about behind books- Fly has been given the vet’s tick of approval and the trail (or the trial as I’ve started to call it) is calling… Here we come, Sandy Hollow!